Pad Thai (Stir-Fried Noodles)

-What: Raw fish in a landlocked city?
-Sí, if it’s Mexico City.
+Raw fish in a landlocked city?
+Sí, por favor, if it’s Mexico City.
 Though it may seem odd to newbies, seasoned D.F. eaters know the ceviche in the capital is just as good as what you’d find on the coast.
-You’ll find it in cheap markets and higher-end restaurants.
+Moreover, you can try cooked seafood prepared coctél style, an import from Veracruz that's popular in D.F. (and is miles removed from American-style shrimp cocktail).
+You’ll find these in cheap markets and higher-end restaurants alike.

-Where: Our photo of shrimp ceviche, served as a coctél, is from La Perla Escondida inside the excellent Mercado Coyoacán (three blocks north of Jardín Hidalgo, at Calles Allende and Malintzin, map), which is well regarded for its marisquerías, or seafood vendors.
+Where: The pictured cóctel de camarón is from La Perla Escondida inside the excellent Mercado Coyoacán (three blocks north of Jardín Hidalgo, at Calles Allende and Malintzin, map), which is well regarded for its marisquerías, or seafood vendors.

 When: Daily, 8am-6pm

-Order: We loved the ceviche de camarón (40p small, 70p large)—a delectably bright and fresh-tasting concoction of chopped shrimp, tomato, onion, green pepper, avocado, olive oil, vinegar, ketchup, and a (somewhat) secret spicy sauce called salsa bruja, served with lime and saltines.
-(Initially we balked at the ketchup, but it tasted wonderful together.)
-You’ll find other ceviches here, too, including pulpo (octopus), caracol (snail), and pescado (fish), as well as ceviche-topped tostadas, caldo de camarón, and more.
+Order: We loved the cóctel de camarón (40p small, 70p large)—a delectably bright and fresh-tasting concoction of chopped shrimp, tomato, onion, green pepper, avocado, olive oil, vinegar, ketchup, and a (somewhat) secret spicy sauce called salsa bruja, served with lime and saltines.
+(Initially we balked at the ketchup, but it tastes wonderful together.)
+You’ll find other cocteles and ceviches here, too, including pulpo (octopus), caracol (snail), and pescado (fish), as well as ceviche-topped tostadas, caldo de camarón, and more.